yhuag/The-Neon-Network-ECoupons-On-Blockchain/README.md

-# Ethereum-HyperIntelligent-Contract-Research
+# Ethereum Hyper-Intelligent Contract Research
 This is a Ethereum Research Project on E-Coupon and secure value distribution gateway at [HKUST](http://www.ust.hk/).
-With the supervision of [Professor HUI Pan](https://www.cse.ust.hk/~panhui/) and [Dr. CHATZOPOULOS](http://www.cse.ust.hk/~dcab/) I co-author the research with [Tina Lee](https://github.com/tina1998612).
+With the supervision of [Professor HUI Pan](https://www.cse.ust.hk/~panhui/) and [Dr. CHATZOPOULOS](http://www.cse.ust.hk/~dcab/).
+I co-author the research with [Tina Lee](https://github.com/tina1998612).

 # Development & Testing
 1. First clone the repository or download as zip file